dajuguan/evm-benchmark/README.md

 cd bins/revme
 cargo build --release

-# Move the above generate json file to bins/revme/data directory.
+# Move the above generated json file to bins/revme/data directory.
 If you don't have the blocks data, there is a default json files for block 23601108.

 # execute with t threads for the n blocks
 ../../target/release/revme baltest -t t -n n
 ```

-> Use revme baltest -h to see more options, such as scheduling with tx's gas limit, debug info for the most time consuming txs.
+> Use `revme baltest -h` to see more options, such as scheduling with tx's gas limit, debug info for the most time consuming txs.